K925grayshott/K925grayshott.github.io/_pages/home.md

+      My wife Emma and I have a young son, a beautiful Sprollie ( Border Collie, Springer Spaniel Cross ) called Bonnie and 2 cats, Pepper and Peach.
+My family was the driving force behind me leaving my Sales Kitchen Designer job with its long hours & weekends to start K925.

       My dog walking & pet sitting service covers Grayshott and surrounding areas.

-      My wife Emma and I have a young son, a beautiful Sprollie ( Border Collie, Springer Spaniel Cross ) called Bonnie and 2 cats, Pepper & Peach.
-My family was the driving force behind me leaving my Sales Kitchen Designer job with its long hours & weekends to start K925.

       I am fully insured and have completed diploma courses in Dog Walking and Pet Sitting which includes Animal First Aid and also in Canine Communication.